Morocco recalls Algiers ambassador in Western Sahara rights row

 Morocco claims Western Sahara as its own and has annexed much of the territory, which the Algeria-backed Polisario Front is working to liberate.

-Algerian President Abdelaziz Bouteflika urged rights monitoring in the region in a message to a conference held in Abuja, Nigeria, the Moroccan foreign ministry said.
+Algerian President Abdelaziz Bouteflika pressed for rights monitoring in the region in a message to a conference held in Abuja earlier this week, the Moroccan foreign ministry said.

-As a result, "the kingdom of Morocco has decided to recall its ambassador in Algiers for consultations," the ministry said in a statement.
+As a result, "the kingdom of Morocco has decided to recall its ambassador in Algiers for consultations," the ministry said in a statement carried late on Wednesday by national news agency MAP.

 The Polisario Front accuses Morocco of routine human rights violations in Western Sahara and has called for MINURSO, the United Nation mission in Western Sahara, to be given the authority to conduct independent human rights monitoring.